 Payment.
 We may use and disclose your PHI to obtain payment for services we provide to you.
 For example, we may contact your insurance company to pay for the services you receive, to verify that your insurer will pay for the services, to coordinate benefits, or to collect any outstanding accounts.

-Health Information Exchange.
+Health information exchange.
 We participate in a health information exchange (HIE) that allows us to electronically share protected health information with local health care providers that are participating in the HIE to coordinate your care.
 You may also access your test results and other PHI electronically through the HIE.
 HIEs are being developed at the hospital, regional, state and national levels so that providers will have prompt access to your records for your care.
 Currently we only share information with your providers through the HIE, although in the future we may participate in HIEs with other providers, plans and billing companies.
-More information on our HIE may be found at: www.mainlinehealth.org/HIE

 Fundraising.
 We may contact you to request a contribution to support important activities of Main Line Health or its entities.
-In connection with any fundraising, we may use and disclose your demographic information as well as the dates on which you received health care services, the department where you received your services, your treating physician and outcome information related to your care.
-If you do not want to receive any fundraising requests, you may contact us at: www.mainlinehealth.org/optout or:
+In connection with any fundraising, we may use and disclose your demographic information as well as the dates on which you received health care services, the department where you received your services, your treating physician, and outcome information related to your care.
+If you do not want to receive any fundraising requests, you may contact us at mainlinehealth.org/optout or:

 240 Radnor Chester Road